jeremieperes/jeremieperes.github.io/_pages/projects.md

     Our team managed to train a highly effective yet interpretable Machine Learning algorithm using [CatBoost](https://catboost.ai/) and [SHAP](https://github.com/slundberg/shap), build a dashboard for Carrefour Marketing teams to help them analyse the profitability of all marketing investments and give Carrefour concrete recommendations to help them become the world leader in the [« food transition »](https://actforfood.carrefour.fr/).

-* [LFIS-Dauphine Hackathon](https://github.com/jeremieperes/Team-JKVT-Datachallenge-Dauphine) - **Rank 3rd**: 24 hours data challenge predicting stock volatility among the S&P500 and Stoxx600 on performance announcement dates
+* **[LFIS-Dauphine Hackathon](https://github.com/jeremieperes/Team-JKVT-Datachallenge-Dauphine) - Rank 3rd: 24 hours data challenge predicting stock volatility among the S&P500 and Stoxx600 on performance announcement dates**

     **Keywords:** *LightGBM, Hyperopt, resampling (SMOTE)*